dhrubo55/personal-blog/content/posts/day95-part1.md

 **"Concurrency is not parallelism.
 Concurrency is about dealing with lots of things at once.
 Parallelism is about doing lots of things at once."** - Rob Pike

 I've worked with `Executor`, `ScheduledExecutorService`, `Future`, `CompletableFuture`, `CountDownLatch`, `ReentrantLock` in production, and they've helped me develop various multi-threaded features.
 But I realized I was barely scratching the surface of what `java.util.concurrent` offers.

+**Primary References:**
+- Goetz, B., et al. (2006). *Java Concurrency in Practice*.
+Addison-Wesley.
+- Oracle.
+(2023). *Java SE API Specification*: [`java.util.concurrent` package](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/package-summary.html)
+- Lea, D. (2000).
+"A Java Fork/Join Framework", *Science of Computer Programming*, 37(1-3).

 This is **Part 1 of 2** where we'll explore the **foundation and execution patterns**: the core building blocks that power modern concurrent Java applications.